CrowdHailer/just-job/README.md

 4. Todo list names must be unique in the repository. throw an error if adding the same name twice.

+Our application now checks for many more types of errors. task instructions are limited todo list names are limited todo lists cannot be duplicated in the repository

+However for most of those constraints it is possible to circumnavigate them by providing incorrect input. ie just passing a string rather than a todo list name.

 ## Install